DigitalRiver/react-atlas/README.md

 $ npm run docs
 ```
 ## Development and Contributing
-To setup atlas for development follow the steps below.
+To setup atlas for development first make sure `NODE_ENV` is not set or is
+set to `dev`.
+If `NODE_ENV` is set to production, the doc site wouldn't work, as well as hot loading, etc. Next follow the steps below.
 ```bash
 $ git clone https://github.com/DigitalRiver/react-atlas.git
 $ npm install